-- · At least one vertical diagonal brace needs to be installed at each scaffolding level (see section 4.2.6) - No more than five bays may be assigned to one vertical diagonal - The direction of inclination of the vertical diagonals may be freely selected - Longitudinal ledgers always need to be fitted in addition in bays with vertical diagonal braces under the lowest scaffolding level (see section 4.2.5)
+- At least one vertical diagonal brace needs to be installed at each scaffolding level (see section 4.2.6) - One vertical diagonal may be allocated to: - a maximum of five scaffold bays in structures without extension brackets and - a maximum of four scaffold bays in structures with extension brackets - The direction of inclination of the vertical diagonals may be freely selected - Longitudinal ledgers always need to be fitted in addition in bays with vertical diagonal braces under the lowest scaffolding level (see section 4.2.5)

 Some system configurations require transverse diagonals in the lowest vertical frames (see section 9.2).
-For this purpose, scaffold tubes (Ø48.3 x 3.2) are used which are connected to the standards of the vertical frames by means of swivel couplers (see section 5.10 and Figure 14).
+For this purpose, scaffold tubes (Ø 48.3 x 3.2) are used which are connected to the standards of the vertical frames by means of swivel couplers (see section 5.10 and Figure 14).